GuiMichel/GuiMichel/README.md

 ### About me:

-I'm a backend development student, currently focused on API development with SpringBoot and Java.
+I'm a backend developer, computer science student, currently focused on API development with SpringBoot and Java.
 I'm also interested in learning technologies for front-end like Angular or React and for Mobile like Kotlin, Dart and Swift.

 ## Technologies used: